Country of Blind: Release

 The film was released in the USA on 6 October 2023.
 It received international praise for its storytelling and production quality.

 Reception

-The film has been well received by critics, holding an IMDb rating of 8.2/10 and a perfect score of 5/5 on Rotten Tomatoes.
-However, some reviews have noted mixed opinions.
-For instance, Outlook India reviewed the film, highlighting Hina Khan's earnest performance but critiquing the screenplay as lackluster.
+Outlook India reviewed the film, highlighting Hina Khan's earnest performance but critiquing the screenplay as lackluster.

 Notable Achievements

 Hina Khan celebrated the inclusion of Country of Blind in the Oscars 2024 consideration list, expressing pride and excitement.
 The actress highlighted the film's achievement alongside other notable films like '2018' and '12th Fail,' marking a significant milestone for Indian cinema on the global stage.